nabeeltariq2/Athena-Queries/README.md

 - find the number of call interactions against each customer
 - append the call data against only the first call

-The business problem behind the query involved the data to train a machine learning model to predict the probability of repeated calls by a customer.
+The business problem behind the query involved using the data to train a machine learning model to predict the probability of repeated calls by a customer.
 Customers with higher probability could be target proactively to increase customer experience and reduce call center costs.

 Overall, the query involved a significant number of subqueries, joins and reqular expressions.
+100GBs of data were being used, which suited using AWS Athena as a scalable Big Data Analytics Platform.